gravitylens/stopwatch/README.md

 ## Usage

 - Press the spacebar to start and stop the timer.
+- Press 'c' to clear the timer.
-- Press 'r' to reset the timer to zero.
+- Press 'p' to toggle the display of past times.
 - Press 'q' to quit the application.